Choosing Paint Finishes for Every Room: Matte, Gloss, and More

 Matching Paint Finish to Room Function and Lighting

-The finish you choose depends a lot on how the room is used and how much natural light it gets.
+The finish you choose should reflect how the room is used and how much natural light it receives.

-For low-light rooms without much natural illumination, consider an eggshell or satin finish.
-The soft sheen helps reflect more light around the room, making the space appear brighter.
-A dead flat finish can make a dark room seem dreary.
+For rooms with limited natural light, consider eggshell or satin.
+Their soft sheen reflects light and helps the space feel brighter.
+A dead‑flat finish can make a dim room feel dull.

-Kitchens and bathrooms demand highly washable paints like satin or semi-gloss.
-These finishes stand up well to moisture and frequent cleaning.
-Glossy paint is too shiny for most homes, but works in some bathrooms and laundry rooms.
+Kitchens and bathrooms call for highly washable finishes like satin or semi‑gloss.
+These options resist moisture and frequent cleaning.
+Glossy paint can be too reflective for most homes but may work in some baths and laundry rooms.

-Trim and doors often look great in a satin or semi-gloss finish.
-These provide definition and contrast with walls, and the harder finish is more durable.
-Matte or flat paint on trim lacks richness and depth.
+Trim and doors often shine—literally—in satin or semi‑gloss.
+These finishes add definition and contrast against walls while offering a tougher, longer‑lasting surface.
+Matte or flat on trim tends to lack richness and depth.

-For an accent wall, consider a finish with more sheen like satin or eggshell.
-The subtle gloss helps the wall stand out and reflects more light.
-A dead flat accent wall won’t achieve the same effect.
+For accent walls, a touch more sheen—satin or eggshell—helps the color stand out and bounce light.
+Dead‑flat accent walls rarely achieve the same effect.

 Pro Tips for Choosing the Right Paint Finish